maticboncina/famnit23-prog2/readme.md

 ## Intro

 The repository serves as a personal archive of all code written during the course of Programming 2 at UP FAMNIT.
-The code is written in OCAML, using IntelliJ IDEA as the IDE.
+The code is written in OCAML using this [online compiler](https://ocaml.famn.it).

 **!!!!
 Code may not be compliable, functional or fully completed.
 Use/Copy at your own risk, as the code is always submitted to a designated assigment before upload.
 Bugs may be included !!!!**